microsoft/fsharplu/README.md

 ## Documentation

-For the documentation polease visit the [wiki](https://github.com/Microsoft/fsharplu/wiki)
+For the documentation please visit the [Wiki](https://github.com/Microsoft/fsharplu/wiki)

 ## License